-The Investment Limited Partnerships (Amendment) Bill 2020 (2020 Bill) is expected to be enacted soon.
-It will substantially overhaul the Investment Limited Partnership Act 1994.
-This will bring welcome changes that will help make Ireland an attractive location for the setting up of regulated ILPs.
-The main changes contained in the 2020 Bill include:
+The Investment Limited Partnerships (Amendment) Act 2020 (the 2020 ILP Act) came into force on 1 February 2020.
+It substantially overhauled the Investment Limited Partnership Act 1994.
+The main changes contained in the 2020 ILP Act include:

-- A new definition of 'limited partner' which further clarifies the limited liability nature of a limited partnership interest. - The ability to establish investment limited partnerships as umbrella funds with segregated liability between such sub-funds. - Providing for the migration-in and migration-out of Ireland of ILPs. - Greater clarity around the actions that a limited partner may take in connection with the limited partnership, without losing the benefit of limited liability. - The ability to have an alternative foreign name of the limited partnership, which is helpful in a variety of jurisdictions such as China. - Updating the provisions regarding capital contributions by limited partners and updating provisions relating to the return of capital which were out of sync with legislation for other types
+- A new definition of "limited partner" which further clarifies the limited liability nature of a limited partnership interest. - Provisions enabling ILPs to be established as umbrella funds with segregated liability between each sub-fund. - Greater clarity around the actions that a limited partner may take in connection with the limited partnership, without losing the benefit of limited liability. - The ability to have an alternative foreign name of the limited partnership, which is helpful in a variety of jurisdictions such as China.